 Donald D. Stelly serves as LHC Group’s president and COO.
 A registered nurse and experienced healthcare executive, Mr. Stelly joined the company in 2005 and previously served as senior vice president of operations.
 Before coming to LHC Group, Mr. Stelly was CEO of Louisiana’s Doctor’s Hospital, a subsidiary of LifePoint Hospitals Inc. Prior to attaining that position, Mr. Stelly served as the hospital’s chief operating officer and chief nursing officer.
 He earned a bachelor’s degree in nursing from the University of Southwestern Louisiana in 1991.

 Marcus D. Macip joined LHC Group in April 2005.
-As executive vice president and chief administrative officer, Mr. Macip is responsible for home office administration, human resources, payroll, risk management and constituency satisfaction.
+As executive vice president and chief administrative officer, Mr. Macip is responsible for home office administration, human resources, payroll, and constituency satisfaction.
 Prior to joining LHC Group, Mr. Macip served as director of human resources and risk management at Doctor’s Hospital in Louisiana.
 Mr. Macip received a bachelor’s degree in healthcare administration from the University of Texas Medical Branch in Galveston and earned a master’s degree in health services administration from the University of St. Francis in Joliet, Ill.

 Angie M. Begnaud joined LHC Group in 1998 and has served in numerous management positions during her tenure.
 Ms. Begnaud has more than 20 years’ home health care experience and has also provided direct patient care in the hospital setting.
 She earned a bachelor’s degree in nursing from the University of Southwestern Louisiana.